 The track markers are equipped with shear protectors.
 If the track marker strikes against a solid obstacle, a bolt shears off and the track marker deviates around the obstacle.
-We recommend carrying replacement shear bolts (see section "Shearing of the track marker boom", on page 91) along with you in the tractor.
+We recommend carrying replacement shear bolts along with you in the tractor.